Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Reconstruction of the detector strain h(t) and noise subtraction

 \subsection{Principle}

-To compute $h(t)$, the contributions of the control signals are removed from the dark fringe signal, taking into account the interferometer optical transfer function, as sketched in figure~\ref{fig:hrecprinciple}.
-Following the notations of figure~\ref{fig:itfconfig}, inputs are the measured dark fringe photodiode channel, $\mathcal{P}_{DC}$, and the correction channels, $zC_i$, sent to the mirror and marionette actuators, as well as the calibrated transfer functions for the photodiode readout and the different actuators.\\
+In the first steps of the $h(t)$ reconstruction, the contributions of the control signals are removed from the dark fringe signal, taking into account the interferometer optical transfer function, as sketched in figure~\ref{fig:hrecprinciple}.
+Following the notations of figure~\ref{fig:itfconfig}, inputs are the measured dark fringe photodiode channel, \msa{$\mathcal{P}_{DC}$}, the \msa{control signals}, $zC_i$, sent to the mirror and marionette actuators, and the calibrated transfer functions for the photodiode readout and the different actuators.\\

-The controls subtracted from the dark fringe signal to obtain~$h(t)$ have contribution mainly at low frequency and have almost no effect on the amplitude of~$h(t)$ above 300~Hz as can be seen in figure~\ref{fig:hrec_breakdown}.\\
+The controls subtracted from the dark fringe signal to obtain~$h_{raw}(t)$ have contribution mainly at low frequency and have almost no effect on the amplitude of~$h_{raw}(t)$ above 300~Hz as can be seen in figure~\ref{fig:hrec_breakdown}.\\

 The computation is done in the frequency domain using fast Fourier transforms over 8~s with 4~s overlap.
 Calibration lines, added to the control signals~$zC_i$, are used to monitor the time varying parameters of the optical response, i.e. the mean optical gain and mean cavity finesse.
 These parameters slowly vary, with the interferometer alignment for instance.
-The monitored values are modified continuously in the $h(t)$ reconstruction processing. \\
+The monitored values are modified continuously in the $h_{raw}(t)$ reconstruction processing. \\

 Once the raw time series~$h_{raw}(t)$ is reconstructed, noise subtraction is applied to get the cleaned signal~$h_{clean}(t)$.
 During the commissioning of the Virgo interferometer, various noise contributions were still present in the dark fringe signal and could be subtracted during O3 thanks to their presence also in auxiliary monitoring channels, which could be used as noise witnesses.
 Finally, the hardware injections (both continuous lines and pulsar-like signals) are also subtracted, using the excitation channels and the actuator calibrated models, to get the final strain time series $h(t)$.